 We utilized a previously described collection of B. cinerea isolates that were isolated as single spores from natural infections of fruit and vegetable tissues collected in California and internationally (Atwell, Corwin et al. 2015, Zhang, Corwin et al. 2017, Atwell, Corwin et al. 2018).
 This included five isolates obtained from natural infections of tomato.
-We maintained B. cinerea isolates as conidial suspensions in 30% glycerol for long-term storage at -80°C. For regrowth, we diluted spore solutions to 10% concentration in filter-sterilized 50% grape juice, and then inoculated onto 39g/L potato dextrose agar (PDA) media.
-We grew isolates at 25°C in 12 h light and propagated every 2 weeks.
+We maintained B. cinerea isolates as conidial suspensions in 30% glycerol for long-term storage at -80°C. For regrowth, we diluted spore solutions to 10% concentration in filter-sterilized 50% grape juice and inoculated them onto 39g/L potato dextrose agar (PDA) medium.
+We grew the isolates at 25°C under a 12 h light/12 h dark cycle and propagated them every 2 weeks.
 Sequencing failed for 6 out of our 97 phenotyped isolates.
-For bigRR GWA mapping with the 91 isolates genotyped in this study, we utilized a total of 272,672 SNPs against the B. cinerea T4 genome with minor allele frequency (MAF) 0.20 or greater, and less than 10% missing calls across the isolates (SNP calls in at least 82/ 91 isolates) (Atwell, Corwin et al. 2018).
+For bigRR GWA mapping with the 91 isolates genotyped in this study, we utilized a total of 272,672 SNPs against the B. cinerea T4 genome with minor allele frequency (MAF) 0.20 or greater and <10% missing calls across the isolates (SNP calls in at least 82/ 91 isolates) (Atwell, Corwin et al. 2018).

 Detached leaf assay

-To study the effect of genetic variation in host and pathogen on lesion formation, we infected detached leaves of 12 diverse tomato varieties with the above 97 B. cinerea isolates.
+To study the effect of genetic variation in the host and pathogen on lesion formation, we infected detached leaves of 12 diverse tomato varieties with the 97 B. cinerea isolates described above.
 We used a randomized complete block design for a total of 6 replicates across 2 experiments.
 In each experiment, this included a total of 10 plants per genotype randomized in 12 flats in 3 growth chambers.
 Each growth chamber block corresponded with a replicate of the detached leaf assay, such that growth chamber and replicate shared the same environmental block.
-At 6 weeks of age, we selected 5 leaves per plant (expanded leaves from second true leaf or younger), and 2 leaflet pairs per leaf.
-We randomized the order of leaves from each plant, and the leaflets were placed on 1% phytoagar in planting flats, with humidity domes.
+At 6 weeks of age, we selected 5 leaves per plant (expanded leaves from the second true leaf or younger) and 2 leaflet pairs per leaf.
+We randomized the order of leaves from each plant, and the leaflets were placed on 1% Phytoagar in planting flats, with humidity domes.
 Our inoculation protocol followed previously described methods (Denby, Kumar et al. 2004, Kliebenstein, Rowe et al. 2005).
 Spores were collected from mature B. cinerea cultures grown on canned peach plates and diluted to 10 spores/ µL in filter-sterilized 50% organic grape juice.
-Spores in grape juice were maintained in 4°C refrigeration or on ice from the time of collection, to inhibit germination prior to inoculation.
-The diluted spore suspensions were homogenized by agitation continuously during the entire process of applying the spores to all samples.
-This maintains the spores in the suspension and ensures even application across samples, then 4 µl droplets were placed onto the detached leaflets at room temperature.
-The entire inoculation took approximately 2 hours of time per experiment.
+Spores in grape juice were maintained in a 4°C refrigerator or on ice from the time of collection to inhibit germination prior to inoculation.
+The diluted spore suspensions were homogenized by agitation continuously during the entire process of applying the spores to all samples to maintain the spores in the suspension and ensure even application across samples.
+For inoculation, 4 µl droplets were placed onto the detached leaflets at room temperature.
+The entire inoculation took approximately 2 hour per experiment.
 Mock-inoculated control leaves were treated with 4µL of 50% organic grape juice without spores.
-Digital photos were taken of all leaflets at 24, 48, and 72 hours post inoculation and automated image analysis was used to measure lesion size.
+Digital photos were taken of all leaflets at 24, 48, and 72 hours post inoculation, and automated image analysis was used to measure lesion size.

 Automated Image Analysis